 The project scope has remained the same.
 The expenditure and schedule projections shown in Block B are based upon information provided by the developer.
 Design and construction will be performed by the developer under a System Extension Permit.
 The estimated completion date is developer dependent.
 No WSSC rate supported debt will be used for this project.

-Coordinating Agencies: Prince George's County Government Coordinating Projects: W - 000093.01 - Konterra Town Center East Water Main
+Coordinating Projects: W - 000093.01 - Konterra Town Center East Water Main